 The Supreme Court’s Powerful Message to LGBT Youth

-August 28, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+August 28, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 HRC Vice President of Communications Fred Sainz recently sat down with 92nd Street Y, a nonprofit community and cultural center, to discuss the broader implications of the Supreme Court’s historic decisions on marriage equality this summer.